Five Remedies Against Water Retention

 Another stellar piece of advice regarding the eating habits that will help you reduce or get rid of excess water is to avoid sodium-rich foods in your diet.
 Added salt is the most common culprit.
 While it makes foods taste delicious, it’s bad for the health of your circulatory system and your lymphatic system.

-- Soft drinks.
+- Soft drinks

-- Processed drinks.
+- Processed drinks

-- Canned foods.
+- Canned foods

-- Pickled foods.
+- Pickled foods

-- Cold cuts and cured meats.
+- Cold cuts and cured meats

-- Processed bread and baked goods.
+- Processed bread and baked goods

-4. Drink water
+4. Drink enough water

 This may seem a little counter-intuitive to begin with.
 We’re trying to get rid of excess liquid that has built up in our bodies – but in fact, drinking water actually helps with that process.
 Drinking plenty of water stimulates the urinary system and the kidneys.

 5. Work out

 You probably already know that physical exercise contributes to the general well-being of the body.
-Not only doe sit help avoid muscle atrophy and combat our increasingly sedentary lifestyles but is also responsible for expelling all kinds of harmful elements through sweat.
+Not only does it help avoid muscle atrophy and combat our increasingly sedentary lifestyles but is also responsible for expelling all kinds of harmful elements through sweat.

 - The best work-outs to focus on in this regard are ones based around aerobic physical exercise.
 This promotes intense sweating.
 As a result, this helps the liquids retained in the tissues to emerge gradually.